Analysis of Mass Shootings and Gun Ownership in the United States

 2. What parts of the United States have been most afflicted with mass shootings?

 To begin this analysis, I began my work with two datasets.
-First, historical data of mass shootings from 1920 to 2022 with a full breakdown of casualties, year, and description.
-The second data set looked at registered firearms by State in 2019 and 2021.
+The first one was historical data of mass shootings from 1920 to 2022 with a full breakdown of casualties, year, and description.
+The second data set looked at registered firearms by state in 2019 and 2021.

 Analysis